Nokwanda Makunga: Research and career

 In 2005 Makunga was offered a position at Stellenbosch University.
 Her work looks to identify the molecular and genetic regulation of the secondary metabolism in medicinal plants.
 She often travels to rural areas to talk to traditional healers.
 She has a contributed to two books: Protocols for Somatic Embryogenesis in Woody plants and Floriculture, Ornamental and Plant Biotechnology: Advances and Topical Issues.
 In 2010 she delivered a TED talk on the Potential of a Medicinal Wonderland.
 She has acted as honorary secretary, Vice President and President of the South African Association of Botanists Council.

 She won the 2011 National Science and Technology Forum Distinguished Young Black Researcher award.
 She also won the TW Kambule Award.
 In 2017 she was a Fulbright scholar at the University of Minnesota, Minneapolis.
 She worked with Jerry Cohen on medicinal plants from the Eastern Cape.
 She studied the Stevia plant.
 She holds a patent for vegetative plant propagation.

-Makunga is a passionate science communicator.
 Together with Tanisha Williams and Beronda Montgomery, she leads the annual Black Botanists Week.